LBJ: The Early Years: Plot

 After JFK is elected in 1960, Johnson soon regrets his decision, and he is made to fill the most benign of roles while the President and his brother shut him out of meetings.
 This position changes drastically when Kennedy is shot in Dallas in 1963, and Lyndon Johnson becomes the new President of the United States.
 He accompanies now widow Jacqueline Kennedy, along with his wife, on Air Force One on a trip back to Washington.
 He takes the Oath of Office by Texas federal district judge Sarah T. Hughes on board the aircraft, and a still of the moment along with a short audio summary of the events after ends the movie.

+Cast

 Planned sequel

-"LBJ:The Early Years" enjoyed high ratings, received 6 Emmy nominations (including Best Picture), a Golden Globe nomination for Randy Quaid, Silver Medal from the Houston Film Festival and the prestigious Peabody Award.
+"LBJ:The Early Years" enjoyed high ratings, received 6 Emmy nominations (including Best Television Movie), a Golden Globe for Randy Quaid, Silver Medal from the Houston Film Festival and the prestigious Peabody Award.
 There were plans for a sequel, tentatively titled LBJ: The Presidential Years, but the project was shelved due to NBC's hesitancy to dwell on the subject of the Vietnamese war.